-Reduction of annual base parking management fee: \$50,000 per year (starting March 2017) \$445,000 annual base management fee (March 2017- March 2018) The Authority welcomes the proposed reduction.
-The Management Fee was contracted at \$41,250 per month (March 15, 2016- March 1, 2017 for \$495,000 per year) Expand on-line parking reservation options by July 1, 2016.
-On-line parking reservation system will go live May 6, 2016.
-Authority would welcome expanding the parking services provided through the on-line reservation system.
-Parking Operations Agreement Expense Budget (4/28/16) Expense budget is consistent with previous expense budgets with the exception of the labor cost increase of almost \$300,000 due to minimum wage increases.
+Reduction of annual base parking management fee: \$50,000 per year (starting March 2017) Expand on-line parking reservation options by July 1, 2016.
+Parking Operations Agreement Expense Budget (4/28/16) \$445,000 annual base management fee (March 2017- March 2018) On-line parking reservation system will go live May 6, 2016.
+Expense budget is consistent with previous expense budgets with the exception of the labor cost increase of almost \$300,000 due to minimum wage increases.
+The Authority welcomes the proposed reduction.
+The Management Fee was contracted at \$41,250 per month (March 15, 2016- March 1, 2017 for \$495,000 per year) Authority would welcome expanding the parking services provided through the on-line reservation system.
 The Authority would request more details of expected number of employees affected by the minimum wage increase.
 In FY 2017 budget, the Authority budgeted for CSRs wage increase only.
 Not in Agreement with Ac Ace pledged at the March 17, 2016 Board Meeting "to keep revenues at current levels during the parking plaza construction." - Option #1 of 2: allow total control over the Airport's Parking operations.
 This is a non-issue as staff is in general agreement with an incentive program see Option 2.
 Ace has pledged no loss of Airport parking revenues and they have estimated the value to be \$8.5M.
 Parking rate decisions are very visible to and have considerable impact on our community.
 In addition, no matter who operates the airport parking, it is the Authority who is ultimately accountable.
 It is, therefore, essential for the Authority to control these decisions.
 In addition, there are many aspects of airport operations and construction that require seamless coordination.
 Due to the risk of lack of proper coordination with all stakeholders, relinquishing full control of the parking operations would significantly jeopardize the Authority's ability to plan for and provide air transportation services to the region with safe, effective facilities that exceed customer expectations.
 Discontinue the 60 minutes stalls and eliminate free parking in lots (currently a 10 minute "grace period" is provided to allow parking patrons the opportunity to find a space.)
 Better/more enforcement of the 60 minute parking time period would net approximately \$294,000.
 Expected additional revenue would be minimal.
 Eliminating the 10 minute grace period will have a negative customer service result, especially when the parking lots are full and customers are convinced they will find a parking space.
-Currently TNCs use the parking lots and the 10-minute grace period.
+Currently TNCs use the parking lots and the 10- minute grace period.
 In order to increase enforcement additional staff would be required.